osl-vvce/Hack-It/ReadMe.md

 ### Here is what you are going to do in next 2 hours.
 Choose a category under which you belong and start coding!

 ### Pre-Requisites:
-       - Create a folder by your name
+       - Create a folder by your name.
-       - Create sub-folders of the projects you create
+       - Create sub-folders of the projects you create.
-       - push the main folder to the `Hack-It` Repository.
+       - Push the main folder to the Repository after certain commits or after each project.

 ### 1. Absolute beginner( non coders)-Individual :